top of page

 The Problem with Ozone and Ultraviolet (UV) Light Cleaning

-While ozone (O3) and ultraviolet light are powerful industrial disinfectants, these products can degrade plastics, making it unsuitable for use with CPAP machines.
+While ozone (O3) and ultraviolet light are powerful industrial disinfectants, these products can degrade plastics, making them unsuitable for use with CPAP machines.
 The FDA issued a Safety Communication in February, 2020 recommending that devices claiming to clean, disinfect or sanitize CPAP devices or accessories (such as masks, tubing, headgear) using ozone gas or ultraviolet (UV) light are not legally marketed for this use by the FDA in the U.S.Here's a breakdown of why.

 Ozone and UV Breakdown Power

 Ozone is a reactive molecule composed of three oxygen atoms.
 This structure makes it a very reactive chemical.
 In simpler terms, ozone readily interacts with other molecules, breaking down their chemical bonds.
 This oxidizing property can be beneficial in water treatment (eliminating bacteria).
 Certain types of UV light (UVC) work like frying an egg.
 The high energy of UVC scrambles critical molecules making up germs.
 However, UVC light is not a magic bullet.
-Germs hidden in dust and gunk are not affected, so “cleaning” is still needed.
+Germs hidden in dust and gunk are not affected, so cleaning is still needed.
 Another concern with using ozone and UVC is that these treatments quickly damage people if exposed.

 Plastic's Chemical Structure